Uniform Medical Plan

 You can find step-by-step instructions for enrolling in benefits on the Integrated Service Center’s website.

-The Classic and CDHP plans share the same large network that includes providers both nationwide and worldwide.
+The Classic, Select, and CDHP plans share the same large network that includes providers both nationwide and worldwide.
 The Plus plan networks are smaller, as each consists of regional providers spread throughout western Washington.

 To browse each plan’s network or to find a specific provider, either call the plan directly or use the plan’s web search tool.